Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

 JPMA Activities and Guidelines on working with Patient Organizations

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) made a presentation and held a discussion on its activities related to collaboration with patient groups.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) introduced the objectives and specific activities of the Committee for Promotion of Collaboration with Patient Groups, and the vfa asked questions about the relationship with patient groups and the historical background, to which the PMAJ responded.
+The JPMA made a presentation and held a discussion on its activities related to collaboration with patient groups.
+JPMA introduced the objectives and specific activities of the Patient Cooperation Committee, and vfa asked questions regarding the nature of the relationship with patient groups and historical background, to which JPMA responded.

 Digital Health